etxahun/LoRa-sensor-data-parser/README.md

 # LoRa-sensor-data-parser
-A Python program to consume sensor data coming from a MQTT broker into a CSV file.
+A Python program to consume sensor data coming from a MQTT broker and save it into a CSV file.

 ## Table of Contents
  - [Installation](#installation)